Skip to main content

 BEAT-HIV Delaney Collaboratory to Cure HIV-1 Infection by Combination Immunotherapy

-In 2021, based on the research progress made, the BEAT-HIV Collaboratory received a second, five-year, $29.15 million award and was joined by a third principal investigator Robert Siliciano, M.D., Ph.D., from Johns Hopkins University in addition to co-principal investigators Luis J. Montaner, D.V.M., D.Phil., from Wistar, and James L. Riley, Ph.D., from the University of Pennsylvania.
+In 2021, the BEAT-HIV Collaboratory received a second, five-year, $29.15 million Martin Delaney Collaboratory (MDC) award and was joined by a third principal investigator Robert F. Siliciano, M.D., Ph.D., from Johns Hopkins University in addition to co-principal investigators Luis J. Montaner, D.V.M., D.Phil., from Wistar, and James L. Riley, Ph.D., from the University of Pennsylvania.
 The new award is one of 10 grants funded in 2021 by the National Institutes of Health’s (NIH) “Martin Delaney Collaboratories to Cure HIV” initiative to a highly-select group of U.S.-led teams charged with advancing global efforts to develop a cure for HIV.
-Building on the success of the initial award made in 2016, when the NIH awarded nearly $23 million to the BEAT-HIV Delaney Collaboratory to Cure HIV-1 Infection by Combination Immunotherapy.
-The most recent cycle of funding does not include a clinical trial.
+Building on the success of the initial award made in 2016, when the NIH granted nearly $23 million to the BEAT-HIV Delaney Collaboratory to Cure HIV-1 Infection by Combination Immunotherapy.
+While the initial cycle from 2016-2021 funded the BEAT2 clinical trial, the most recent cycle of funding focuses more on basic science and did not include clinical trial support.

 • Understand the basic mechanisms underlying persistence of the viral reservoir during ART, what cell populations contribute to rebound after treatment interruption, and the role played by host-related factors.